I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfdevice-createioqueue.md

 When the driver passes either <b>WdfIoQueueDispatchSequential</b> or <b>WdfIoQueueDispatchParallel</b> for the <i>DispatchType</i> parameter of <b>CreateIoQueue</b> to create a nonmanual queue, <b>CreateIoQueue</b> can return S_OK only if the driver's queue callback object implements at least one of the preceding interfaces and indicates support of such interfaces through the <b>IUnknown</b> interface that <i>pCallbackInterface</i> points to.

 When the driver passes <b>WdfIoQueueDispatchManual</b> for <i>DispatchType</i> to create a manual queue, <b>CreateIoQueue</b> can return S_OK only if the driver's queue callback object does not implement or indicate support of any of the preceding callback interfaces.
 For more information about the driver's callback objects, see <a href="https://msdn.microsoft.com/bbae1458-911f-4a48-8bf2-0997e8f98826">Creating Callback Objects</a>.

-For more information about configuring dispatch mode, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/configuring-dispatch-mode-for-an-i-o-queue">Configuring Dispatch Mode for an I/O Queue</a>.
+<div class="alert"><b>Note</b>    The driver cannot use the same callback object for a manual queue that the driver uses for a sequential or parallel queue.
+That is, if the driver passes a particular pointer to an <b>IUnknown</b> interface in a call to <b>CreateIoQueue</b> to create a manual queue, the driver cannot later pass the identical pointer to <b>IUnknown</b> in a call to <b>CreateIoQueue</b> to create a sequential or parallel queue. </div><div> </div>For more information about configuring dispatch mode, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/configuring-dispatch-mode-for-an-i-o-queue">Configuring Dispatch Mode for an I/O Queue</a>.

 The framework also calls <b>QueryInterface</b> on the supplied <b>IUnknown</b> interface to determine if the driver supports any of the following interfaces: